Achaemenid conquest of the Indus Valley: Achaemenid lists of provinces

-The Achaemenid Satrapy of Hindush incorporated the Greater Punjab region in the Indus Valley.
+The Achaemenid satrapy of Hindush incorporated the greater Punjab region in the Indus Valley.
 It was bound by the Hazara region to the north, the Indus River to the west, and the Jhelum River in the south and east.
-The satrapy's capital was Bhir Mound in Takshashila (Taxila).
+The capital was probably Bhir Mound in Taxila.
 Bhir Mound was excavated by John Marshall between 1913 and 1934.
 Fortified structures and canals were found dating to the Achaemenid period, as well as ornamental jewelry.

-The three regions remained represented among Achaemenid Provinces on all the tombs of the Achaemenid rulers after Darius, except for the last ruler Darius III who was vanquished by Alexander at Gaugamela, suggesting that the Indians were under Achaemenid dominion at least until 338 BCE, date of the end of the reign of Artaxerxes III, before the accession of Darius III, that is, less than 10 years before the campaigns of Alexander in the East and his victory at Gaugamela.
-The last known appearance of Gandhara in name as an Achaemenid province is on the list of the tomb of Artaxerxes II, circa 358 BCE, date of his burial.
+The three regions remained represented among Achaemenid provinces on all the tombs of the Achaemenid rulers after Darius, except for the last ruler Darius III who was vanquished by Alexander at Gaugamela, suggesting that these territories were under Achaemenids at least until 338 BCE, date of the end of the reign of Artaxerxes III, before the accession of Darius III, that is, less than 10 years before the campaigns of Alexander in the East and his victory at Gaugamela.
+The last known appearance of Gandāra in name as an Achaemenid province is on the list of the tomb of Artaxerxes II, circa 358 BCE, date of his burial.
+The presence of the three ethnicities on all the tombs of the Achaemenid rulers after Darius, except for the last ruler Darius III suggests that the Indians were under Achaemenid dominion at least until 338 BCE, the date of the end of the reign of Artaxerxes III.

 List of Herodotus

 Herodotus (III-91 and III-94), gives a list with a slightly different structure, as some province which are presented separately in the Achaemenid inscriptions are grouped together by Herodotus when he described the tribute paid by each territory.
 Herodotus presents Indos (Ἰνδός) as "the 20th province", while "the Sattagydae, Gandarii, Dadicae, and Aparytae" together form "the 7th Province".
 According to historian A. T. Olmstead, the fact that some Achaemenid regions are grouped together in this list may have represented some loss of territory.

-The Hindūš province, remained loyal till Alexander's invasion.
+The Hindūš province remained loyal till Alexander's invasion.
 Circa 400 BC, Ctesias of Cnidus related that the Persian king was receiving numerous gifts from the kings of "India" (Hindūš).
 (Note: Ctesias: "The Indians also include this substance among their most precious gifts for the Persian king who receives it as a prize revered above all others.")
 Ctesias also reported Indian elephants and Indian mahouts making demonstrations of the elephant's strength at the Achaemenid court.

 By about 380 BC, the Persian hold on the region was weakening, but the area continued to be a part of the Achaemenid Empire until Alexander's invasion.

 Darius III (c.
 380 – July 330 BC) still had Indian units in his army, albeit very few in comparison to his predecessors.
 In particular he had 15 war elephants at the Battle of Gaugamela for his fight against Alexander the Great.